 That refers to the once common practice of sailors, after weeks at sea, emptying fat wallets in inebriated sprees of liberation.Comparing that to RIOC may exaggerate, but not by much.

 In commanding a $30 million plus operating budget, RIOC pumps out over 20 six figure salaries with no indication the splurge has ever been evaluated.
 And suspicions about dozens of low and no show jobs are only buttressed by $4 million spent on a supposed 50 member Public Safety crew that’s rarely seen.

 And rubbing salt into the wound, RIOC hands out a lousy $150 thousand in support of community organizations.
 Enabling legislation allows around six times that, nearly a million, but state largesse stops at the executives’ door.

 Conclusion: New York screws Roosevelt Island, and it’s all legal…

 That’s right.
 Elected representatives Rebecca Seawright, State Assembly, and José Serrano, State Senate, vote in favor of this abomination every year.

-And although RIOC’s board no longer meets the legal mandate for local representation, community members approve the budget — and the philosophy — without a blink.
+And although RIOC’s board no longer even meets the legal mandate for local representation, alleged community representatives approve the budget – and the philosophy – without a blink.